 If you’re struggling to make ends meet or care for your pets, we would love to help.
 We offer a

-Seattle Humane’s Pet Food Bank collects and distributes pet food donations for pets belonging to low-income seniors, families in crisis, and other community members in need.
-The program feeds more than 1,900 pets every month with eight tons of donated pet food delivered by volunteers to low-income senior housing complexes, senior centers, and food banks.
+Seattle Humane’s Pet Food Bank collects and distributes pet food donations for pets belonging to low-income families or pet owners experiencing hardship.
+The program feeds 2,000 pets every month with eight tons of donated pet food delivered by volunteers to low-income senior housing complexes and food banks throughout the region.

-The Pet Food Bank keeps people and pets together and ensures that seniors who love their animal companions don’t have to choose between feeding their pets and feeding themselves.
+The Pet Food Bank keeps people and pets together and ensures that community members who love their animal companions don’t have to choose between feeding their pets and feeding themselves.

-Low-income seniors may apply for monthly pet food by sending a completed application to
+Low-income families or individuals may apply for monthly pet food by sending a completed application to

 Visiting Pet Friends Program